submission guidelines (as of 3-1-2018) read to the bottom please

 Other important information

-- Due to a large number of submissions, please do not submit more than twice a submission period which will posted on the home page.
+- Due to a large number of submissions, please submit only once a submission period which will posted on the home page.

 - No simultaneous, previously published material, and/or work that has "appeared" anywhere in the universe please for any reason.
 That means in newsletters, websites, e-zines, blogs, discussion groups, contests, programs, flyers, any thing you can possible think of.
 Even if it is printed somewhere and the editor of that publication doesn't consider it "published," WE DO.
 If it has "appeared in public" or been published, do not send it.
 If you have read the poem in public, it can be submitted as long as it did not "appear" in print.